-Arsenic, barium, fluoride, and manganese
+Arsenic, barium, copper fluoride, and manganese

 These metals are elements found in the earth's crust.
 They can dissolve into water that is in contact with natural deposits.
-Analytical results for manganese can be found on Page 7 in a table labeled "Unregulated Contaminants".
 At the levels found in your drinking water, they are unlikely to lead to negative health effects.